 It can ask you for supporting evidence and has two months to make a decision.

-Councils can also give a discount for homes which have been empty and unfurnished for longer than six months.
-This varies from 50% to 10% and has recently been reduced by some councils.
+Councils can also give a discount for homes that have been empty and unfurnished for longer than six months.
+This varies from 50% to 10%, and has recently been reduced by some councils.

 Find out more: capital gains tax explained - learn what you need to pay if you sell a second property